-Just as with RRQM, then, DRQM's perspectivalism is too radical for realism: it is not even possible to systematically transform representations from one perspective to another.
+Just as with RRQM, then, DRQM's perspectivalism is too radical for realism: it is not possible to systematically transform representations from one perspective to another.
 Each perspective is an island unto itself.

 Now, DRQM might seem to have a response available: if interaction states supervene on occurrent states, then the latter could provide a unified-indeed, an absolute-representation of reality that includes the former.
 But this response is a poisoned chalice, for it requires (i) that occurrent states are representable by quantum states, and (ii) that the occurrent states are sufficiently 'rich' to derive the interaction states.
 Since the occurrent states are absolute, (ii) would mean that DRQM's relationism is merely effective-contrary to the spirit of RQM.

 Let us comment on these points in turn.
 Ad (i): it is insufficient to say only that the interaction facts are determined by the occurrent facts, since this does not yet enable a unified representation of these facts.
-If the occurrent facts enable a representation that applies.

-reveals how interaction states from different perspectives are made true by reality, then it must be possible to represent the occurrent facts by quantum states.
-This means that quantum states can represent both occurrent and interaction states.
-Adlam (2025, p.
-8) explicitly criticises other interpretations of quantum mechanics in which the quantum state has this dual role, so this requirement already does not sit well with the spirit of DRQM.
+If the occurrent facts enable a representation that reveals how interaction states from different perspectives are made true by reality, then it must be possible to represent the occurrent facts by quantum states (or by some other means available within the quantum formalism).
+But Adlam (2025, p.
+16) is very clear that this is not possible in DRQM: "The quantum formalism cannot be used to directly characterize the distribution of absolute facts as a whole, because that would require us to ascribe quantum states in a non-relativized way, which does not make sense if we believe that quantum mechanics is inherently relational."
 Ad (ii): it is not clear whether the absolute occurrent facts are sufficient as a supervenience base for the interaction facts.
-Adlam is purposefully vague about what exactly the absolute facts are in DRQM, although they must at the very least include measurement outcomes.
+Adlam purposefully leaves it open what exactly the absolute facts are in DRQM, although they must at the very least include measurement outcomes.
 But let us suppose that there are sufficiently many absolute facts, and that they are sufficiently detailed, that one could in principle derive the interaction states from them.
-If, moreover, these facts are represented by a quantum state (as required by (i)), then the relationality of DRQM is merely effective.
+If, moreover, these facts are represented by a quantum state (as required by (i)), then the relationality of DRQM is merely effective-in exactly the sense of Adlam (2025, p.
+3) that "there may be emergent relational quantum descriptions, but there also exists an underlying 'absolute' quantum state which is not relativized to anything."
 The occurrent quantum state that underlies the relative interaction states is, after all, absolute.
 This is exactly the situation in Everettian quantum mechanics: there is an absolute quantum state from which it is possible to derive the quantum states relative to particular systems (in particular branches).
 We think it is abundantly clear, however, that such an interpretation of quantum mechanics is not relational.
 Therefore, DRQM's only option to provide a unified representation of reality is to drop its relationism.
 Hence our main claim: RQM, if truly realist, is not relational.